sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-During an execution of this query, amount of produced `Deferred` values grows exponentially.
+During an execution of this query, the amount of produced `Deferred` values grows exponentially.
 Still `DeferredResolver.resolve` method
-would be called only **4** times by executor because query has only 4 levels of fields that return deferred values (`friends` in this case).
+would be called only **4** times by the executor because the query has only 4 levels of fields that return deferred values (`friends` in this case).

 ### DeferredResolver State

-In some case you may need to have some state inside of a `DeferredResolver` for every query execution.
-This, for instance, is nesessary when you
+In some cases you may need to have some state inside of a `DeferredResolver` for every query execution.
+This, for instance, is necessary when you
 implement a cache inside of the resolver.

-Internally, an executor manages `DeferredResolver` state and provides it via `queryState` argument to a `resolve` method.
+Internally, an executor manages `DeferredResolver` state and provides it via the `queryState` argument to a `resolve` method.
 You can provide an initial
 state by overriding the `initialQueryState` method:

 ```scala